 Frequency, severity, and likely causes of exacerbations should be evaluated.

-Assessment of coexisting medical problems (e.g., heart failure).
+Assessment of coexisting medical problems (e.g., heart failure) which may add to symptoms and impact prognosis.

 In addition, objective assessment of lung function should be obtained yearly, or more frequently if there is a substantial increase in symptoms.